meichen91/beautiful-jekyll/_posts/2018-04-18-Machine-learning-week1.md

 ---
 layout: post
-title: Machine learning summary: Week 1
+title: Machine learning summary - Week 1
 ---

-In order to prepare for interviews and get myself educated about this exciting field.
-I have started 'cramming' the fundamentals in the field.
+To get myself educated about this exciting field, I have started 'cramming' the fundamentals in the field.
 Although there are many cool and complicated tools in libraries and I can use them in a plug-and-go fashion, I do not find this approach satisfying.
 I want to know why things work.

 Personally, I believe that clear understanding of the fundamentals will be powerful in the long run.
-One clear indicator is to be able to explain things intuitively, as in the **Feynman Technique**.
+One indicator is to be able to explain things intuitively, as in the **Feynman Technique**.
 This belief determines the goal and strategy of my learning.

 A great thing about machine learning is that there are so many great materials online and there is an active community.
 Because the aim is to understand the fundamentals and I enjoy learning by doing, I have found the following way for the first round: